Offshore Capital

 Britain is home to a web of property which is directly or indirectly linked to offshore tax havens or host to ‘shell companies’ (so called because they conceal a company’s true owners).
 While some of this is for legitimate purposes, property also is and has been held in this way to avoid tax, to conceal the identity of the investors, and to hide dubious wealth.

 This project is an experiment in using 3D scanning to visually catalogue the network of businesses and property that are linked to shell companies and offshore tax havens.
-The project has focused on London but in the future will be expanding to record the network in other parts of the UK and British Isles.
+The project initially focused on London but has now expanded to record the network in other parts of the UK and British Isles.
 It is simply an attempt to visually record where this network is located and what it looks like.
 It takes the medium of 3D scanning – mostly used for archaeological, geographic and architectural measurement purposes – and asks a simple question: can the ‘ghostly’ aesthetics of the 3D scanner record the buildings involved in housing this network in a form that is emotively closer to their actual reality in the British built environment and the economy?

 The 3D scans have been made using a mobile lidar laser scanner.
 In a way similar to how sonar or radar works, the scanner uses millions of laser beams to build 3D maps of buildings and streets.